 Also, one of the most aggravating experience for a customer is receiving conflicting updates on different occasions, or not receiving updates at all.
 Make sure that you hire a software development team that will keep you in the loop.

 By saying in the loop, I don’t want you to expect them sending you a message every time a feature is developed or deployed.
 But, you should be well aware of what is going on in your project, be it it’s development or design or testing and get timely updates without you having to constantly knock on their door.

-Now that we have made it clear what to do in order to hire software developers and how to evaluate a software development team, let us leave you with a few tips on hiring mistakes.
+Now that we have made it clear where you can find competent software development companies and how to evaluate the best out of them, let us leave you with a few tips on software development hiring mistakes.